 In this example,

-It is not as common as method overriding.
-In fact, it is not particularly useful.
+It is not as common as method override.
+In fact, it’s not particularly useful.
 But if you find a language that allows it, well, there it is.

 Examples in Different Languages

-Now let’s look at an example of how method overriding is done in different programming languages.
+Now let’s see an example of how method overriding is done in different programming languages.

-In C#, method overriding is done using the keyword override in the derived class to override the behavior of the function defined in the base class.
+In C#, method overriding is done using the override keyword in the derived class to override the behavior of the method defined in the base class.

 public class Animal